 The larger moon is Phobos, whose name comes from the Greek word which means “fear” (i.e. phobia).
 Phobos is heavily cratered from eons worth of impacts with meteors with three large craters dominating the surface.
 The largest crater is Stickney (visible in the photo below), which was named after the wife of Asaph Hall.

 The Stickney crater is 10 km in diameter, which is almost half of the average diameter of Phobos itself.
 The crater is so large that scientists believe that the impact came close to breaking the moon apart.
 Parallel grooves and striations leading away from the crater indicate that fractures were likely formed as a result of the impact.

 This moon measures just 22.7 km across and has an orbit that places it closer to Mars than Deimos.
 Compared to Earth’s own Moon, which orbits at a distance of 384,403 km away from the planet, Deimos orbits at an average distance of only 9,377 km above Mars.

 This produces an orbit of short duration, revolving around the planet three times in a single day.
 For someone standing on the planet’s surface, Deimos could be seen crossing the sky in only 4 hours or so.

-Mars’ second moon is Deimos, and it’s even smaller, measuring just 12.6 km across.
-But it orbits Mars much further away; at a distance of 23,460 km.
-Deimos takes 30.35 hours to complete an orbit around Mars.
+Mars’ second moon is Deimos, which takes its name from the Greek word for panic.
+It is even smaller, measuring just 12.6 km across, and is also less irregular in shape.
+Its orbit places it much farther away from Mars, at a distance of 23,460 km, which means that Deimos takes 30.35 hours to complete an orbit around Mars.